WebOfTrust/keri/docs/Q-and-A-Security.md

 The word 'Receipt' explains it all: the sender signs off the verification of the KEL done by the recipient.
 That *Receipt* is hosted in the KERL and is the root-of-trust for KERI.\
 <img src="../images/Direct-mode-kel-kerl.png" alt="Direct mode: kel and kerl difference charted" border="0" width="600" style="float:left">
-The analogy is the difference between a *two-way* - and a *three-way handshake*: Did I, the recepient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender *sign off the receipt* of that verification by the recipient (three-way in KERL, arrow right to left)
+The analogy is the difference between a *two-way* - and a *three-way handshake*: Did I, the recipient, only verify that the sender's message was valid (two-way using KEL, arrow left to right) or did the sender *sign off the receipt* of that verification by the recipient (three-way in KERL, arrow right to left)
 *(@henkvancann)*

 ## Can a KEL grow too big, so that performance becomes an issue eventually?